3. PRODUCTION CIRCUITS / ECONOMY

 Research into emission-free means of transport that are completely sustainable in their production is encouraged.

 On the outskirts of the cities there are free public parking lots with good connections to public transport networks.
-Bike lanes are being expanded and there are numerous car-sharing initiatives.
+Bike lanes and railway lines are being expanded and there are numerous car-sharing initiatives.

 Public transport will be offered for free.